apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Live updates: Heat wave over eastern U.S. continues to intensify**
+**Two astronauts wait to come home as Boeing races to understand spacecraft issues.
+Here’s what’s at stake**

-You can read more about it [here](https://www.washingtonpost.com/weather/2024/06/19/heat-wave-east-coast-temperatures-updates/).
+You can read more about it [here](https://www.cnn.com/2024/06/19/science/boeing-starliner-astronauts-return-scn/index.html).

 ## Requirements
 - Python 3.8